Thanks to health care reform, employees can cover adult children on their health plan up to age 26.

-You offer your employees high deductible health plans (HDHP) with a health savings account (HSA) and thanks to healthcare reform, they can cover their adult child on their plan.
+However, due to HSA rules, you may not be able to spend HSA dollars on those older dependent children.
 Ensure your employees understand the nuances of these plans with the addition of their adult children so your business can remain compliant.

 Healthcare reform legislation passed in 2010 allows adult children up to age 26 to be covered by their parents’ health plans, including high-deductible plans.
 However, the tax laws regarding HSAs have not changed.
 An adult child must still be considered a tax dependent in order for their medical expenses to qualify for payment or reimbursement from a parent’s HSA.
 This means that an employee whose 24-year-old child is covered on their HSA-qualified health plan is not eligible to use HSA funds to pay that child's medical bills unless the child qualifies as a tax dependent.